389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

         # end of the MOD add of the 5 leafs user_601..user_605
     conn=2 op=5 RESULT err=0 tag=103 nentries=0 etime=0

 In this example, we can see [look down searches](#look down search), as well as [look up searches](#look up search) and [update search](#update).
-Also we can that some [look up searches](#look up search) are **identical** searches.
-For example, the following search appears **5 times** in the example.
+Also we can see that some [look up searches](#look up search) are **identical** searches.
+For example, the following search appears **5 times** in the example (one time for each added leaf).

         conn=Internal  SRCH base="dc=example,dc=com" scope=2
             filter="(|(member=cn=group_30,ou=Groups,dc=example,dc=com)
                     (uniquemember=cn=group_30,ou=Groups,dc=example,dc=com))" attrs=ALL

 In each of the following paragraphs, we will present various kind of updates (MOD add/del/replace leafs/groups, ADD groups and DEL groups).
-For each kind of update the evaluation will follow the temple:
+For each kind of update the evaluation will follow the template:

 - description of the use case
 - evaluation of the cost of *look down*